Just creating a building doesn't really increase the value of the city.

 ・ Directing every detail of the experience

-The project doesn't end when the box is completed.
+The project doesn't end when the building is completed.

 In the second year, you will become a deputy manager, and in the third year, you will be responsible for either managing the project or launching a new regional project.